Build Your Investor Hunter AI Agent with ADK

 instruction=(

 "You are a numbers-focused financial analyst.
-You provide reality checks "
+Your ONLY job is to look up the "

 ),